Alonso-del-Arte/chess/Terminology.md

 the accuracy.
 Winning is good, winning with high accuracy is better.
 On some chess websites, accuracy is measured by how much one plays as the website's best program would play.
+* **Algebraic notation** &mdash; A notation for chess games in which the ranks and files of the board are numbered from White's perspective, and the starting position of a piece is generally omitted.
+It is the most common notation in use today.
+The term "algebraic" is somewhat of a misnomer.

 ## B